What Happens When You Send a Message? Behind the Scenes of WhatsApp and Similar Apps

 5. Message Delivery to Your Friend

-• The message is delivered via a push notification system.
+• WhatsApp delivers the message using a push notification system.

-• Your friend’s phone decrypts the message (using the private key).
+• Your friend’s phone receives the encrypted message.

-• Your friend sees the original message — “Hello!” — in their chat window.
+• Finally, your friend sees the original message — like “Hello!” — in their chat window.

 Workflow Diagram: Message Delivery Process